CloudWithChris/cloudwithchris.com/content/blog/introduction-to-bicep.md

 ### Re-working the ARM Template into the Bicep DSL

-I've taken some time to re-write the above template as an Azure Bicep template.
+I've taken some time to rewrite the above template as an Azure Bicep template.
 I used Visual Studio Code and the [VSCode Bicep Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep).
 It took me about 20 minutes from start-to-finish, without knowing a great deal of the new template language to get a completed template.
 This was with thanks to the amazing intellisense functionality that is built-in to the extension.

 Here's an example of the template using the Bicep DSL -